Learning the tools of game design

 Finding the right place to explore your passions is always worth the effort.
 For Emmanuel Marshall, passion is his gateway to possibility and opportunity.

-Emmanuel's enthusiasm has led him to a digital and interactive games course.
+Emmanuel's enthusiasm has led him to the ICT40915 Certificate IV in Digital and Interactive Games.
 While he still regards his preferred IT discipline as programming, Emmanuel has stepped out of his comfort zone and found an equal love with 3D modelling and game design.

 "I never thought I would be good at 3D-modelling and UX and UI design, but, to my surprise, I have adopted these skills.
-Thanks to the [Holmesglen] teachers, who have done an excellent job, I am far more confident in my computing skills," he said.
+Thanks to the [Holmesglen] teachers, who have done an excellent job, I am far more confident in my computing skills."

 Emmanuel has used this assurance and support to expand his portfolio.
 During the course, he has looked at a range of digital design areas, which include optimising 3D models and game detail techniques through texturing and normal maps.
 His models have been inspired by sci-fi themes, specifically steampunk (a genre focused on steam-powered machinery).